Efficient Multi-Template Learning for Structured Prediction: Multiple Template Learning

+\end{small} where the second equality holds since for any given $\mathbf{w}$ each $\mathcal{Y}_i'$ can be optimized independently due to the linearly decomposed property in $\mathcal{Y}_i'$ ~\cite{Joachims09}.
+This completes the proof. \end{proof}

-And then, we propose Algorithm \ref{algo:smkl} to solve Problem (\ref{op:margin-scaling-mkl-one-slack}).
+Hereby, we propose Algorithm \ref{algo:smkl} to solve Problem (\ref{op:margin-scaling-mkl-one-slack}).
 This algorithm constructs a working set $\mathcal{W}$ iteratively.
-In each iteration, the most violated constraint is found, and added into working set $\mathcal{W}$.
-Then a subproblem is solved over $\mathcal{W}$ in order to obtain a new solution $\textbf{w}$.
-The algorithm stops if no constraint is found with the desired precision or the maximum number of iterations is reached.
+In each iteration, the most violated constraint is found, and then added into the working set $\mathcal{W}$.
+After that, a subproblem is solved over $\mathcal{W}$ in order to obtain a new solution $\textbf{w}$.